-Financing your Study Abroad
+Financing your Education Abroad

 Different program fees and payment methods apply for various programs at UNC.
 In general, four payment plans exist: